Brian Kaltak

-Brian Kaltak (/bi/; born 30 September 1993) is a Ni-Vanuatu professional footballer who plays as a central defender for A-League club Perth Glory and the Vanuatu national team.
+Brian Kaltak (/bi/; born 30 September 1993) is a Ni-Vanuatu professional footballer who plays as a central defender for A-League club Perth Glory and captains the Vanuatu national team.
 He is best known for being the first ever Vanuatuan to play professional football.

 Early life

 Brian Kaltak was born on 30 September 1993, in Erakor, Vanuatu.
 His father, Timothy Kaltak, played a significant role in shaping his early passion for the sport.

 From a young age, Kaltak idolised his father and would follow him to the local sports field after school.
 He was also influenced by Brazilian player Ronaldinho.

 Kaltak's began playing football at the age of seven.
 In Erakor, where resources were limited, the village children would play barefoot.
 As they grew older, they had only three pairs of boots to be shared among twenty kids, necessitating turns to wear them.
 Kaltak, would wear a single boot on his right foot.

 After school, Kaltak would play football.
 When the school locked away their few balls in the changing rooms after school, they would create makeshift balls using plastic bags and sellotape.